 Hearing loss also inhibits a child from learning from their environment.
 Much knowledge is gained from non-specific cues in the environment, and hearing loss makes it more difficult for a child to gain this information.

-Both teachers and other students can help make school easier for a hearing-impaired student.
+Both teachers and other students can help make school easier for a hearing loss student.
 When speaking to a student with hearing loss, don't turn away from them or cover your mouth.
 Instead, speak slowly and enunciate your words.

 If the child with hearing loss doesn't understand what you're saying, don't repeat the same words over and over again, but try rephrasing.
 When speaking, use many verbal cues, such as writing words down or using large hand gestures.